 To graduate from the Nursing Assistant/Geriatric Aide Program, students must not only meet the academic standards of the college, but in addition, must achieve a grade of "C" or better in each Nursing Assistant/Geriatric Aide course and the Cardiopulmonary Resuscitation/First Aid course.
-For students to proceed to the clinical component of the Nursing Assistant/Geriatric Aide course, the student must have a grade of "C" or better in the classroom portion of the course, and a current certification in and a current certification in American Heart Association BLS/CPR.
+For students to proceed to the clinical component of the Nursing Assistant/Geriatric Aide course, the student must have a grade of "C" or better in the classroom portion of the course, and a current certification in American Heart Association BLS/CPR.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-If you plan to transfer to a four-year college/university, please check with your advisor and the Student Success Center as soon as possible.
+If you plan to transfer to a four-year college/university, please check with your advisor and the Advising Center staff as soon as possible.